 Applications for school places are managed centrally by the Admissions team and follow a nationally agreed timescale.
 If your child has had extra support in their nursery, pre-school or early years setting but does not have a Statement of Special Educational Needs / Education, Health and Care Plan (from September 2014), or is undergoing assessment, you will need to follow the primary school admissions process.

 If your child has a Statement of Special Educational Needs / Education, Health and Care (EHC) Plan, your SEN Casework Officer from the Statutory Assessment and Resources team (START) will contact you to explain the application process for your child.

 Help with choosing a primary school

 Choosing which school you would like your child to attend will be based on a range of factors individual to you and your child.
 Most children attend their catchment school.
-Information about schools, special schools and specialist centres can be found in the online schools directory.
+Information about schools, special schools and specialist centres can be found in the Cambridgeshire Online Directory.
 The Parents' School Preference Adviser can help at this stage, with advice and information on choosing a school and how to apply.

 All maintained schools (including academies) must publish an Information report outlining how they support children with special educational needs and disabilities.